oscarlagatta/lseg-workspace/README.md

 A common use case for subscriptions is notifying the client side about particular events, for example the creation of a new object, when fields are updated, and many other situations…

+We can run this subscription on the GraphQL Playground as Insomnia has not yet allow to run subscriptions.

+Open the browser at `http://localhost:3000/graphql` and run the following:

 ```
 subscription {
   companyAdded {